andodet/.dotfiles/README.md

 # Post install scripts and configs

-This repo contains config files and a script to restore a clean Fedora install.
+This repo contains config files and a script to restore a clean Fedora/Ubuntu install.

 ## Usage